morinlab/lymphopedia/CREBBP.md

 ## Experimental Evidence
 CREBBP missense mutations often affect the histone acetyltransferase (HAT) domain, crucial for regulating gene expression through chromatin modification, or generate a truncated protein.[@pasqualucciInactivatingMutationsAcetyltransferase2011a]
 In a transgenic mouse model, CREBBP loss cooperated with BCL2 overexpression to promote B-cell lymphomagenesis.[@garcia-ramirezCrebbpLossCooperates2017]
-Mutations in CREBBP and EP300 affect a common pathway and have been described as mutually exclusive due to some functional redundancy.[@pasqualucciInactivatingMutationsAcetyltransferase2011a; @veazeyCARM1InhibitionReduces2020b]
+Mutations in CREBBP and EP300 affect a common pathway and have been described as mutually exclusive due to some functional redundancy.[@pasqualucciInactivatingMutationsAcetyltransferase2011a; @veazeyCARM1InhibitionReduces2020b] Studies using genome-wide CRISPR-Cas9 screens have identified synthetic lethal interactions between CREBBP and EP300, suggesting that targeting one may affect the viability of cells with mutations in the other.[@nieGenomewideCRISPRScreens2021b]

 ## History